Table of Contents

 To begin with, the Chromebook Flip has a quad-core Rockchip RK3399 processor which runs at a frequency of 2.0GHz.
 Even though the name might be unfamiliar if the only thing you’ve looked at are Windows laptops, this is a fairly competent chip for a Chromebook.
 It’s complemented by 4GB of RAM and either 16GB or 32GB of eMMC storage.

 One thing to note here, the Chromebook Flip is small.
 The 1280 x 800 display has a diagonal of 10.1”, and the 360-degree hinge lets you use it as a tablet.
 It’s also only 0.6” thick and weighs a mere 2 lbs.
-You might not get a lot performance-wise, but in terms of portability, this is undoubtedly the best laptop for high school students on our list so far.
+You might not get a lot performance-wise, but in terms of portability, this is undoubtedly a great laptop for high school students on our list so far.

 Acer Chromebook R 11